Summer is for allowing (!) children to be children!

 He wasn't told;

-"That is far too young for you to be playing with those."
+"That is far too young for you to be playing with those."or worse;

 "Put them away, you're too big for that."